The CCSS aims to socialize our newest faculty members into a culture of collaboration and high impact research.

 – Sahara Byrne, Professor of Communication and Co-Director of the CCSS

 Early Career Faculty Development Programs are designed to strengthen collaborative culture across colleges and units by building community across the newest faculty in the social sciences

 Junior Faculty (Jfac) Peer Mentoring Lunches

 This program is postponed for AY 20-21 due to the pandemic and replaced by the collaboration grants.
 In AY 21-22, the CCSS will host catered informal lunches for Assistant Professors from any unit across campus who identify with, or are interested in working within, four social science superfields: Psychology, Sociology, Economics, and Policy.

 Contact us with any questions regarding Jfac Lunches.

 Postdoctoral Working Group

 This interdisciplinary group for postdoctoral social scientists is co-sponsored by the Cornell Center for Social Sciences, Cornell Population Center, Center for the Study of Inequality, and the Bronfenbrenner Center for Translational Research.
 This group fosters the development of work in progress and research collaborations through monthly lunch meetings.
 The meetings are held in different rooms in Martha Van Rensselaer Hall or the Human Ecology Building.
-The postdoctoral group is facilitated by Hope Harvey, Postdoctoral Fellow with Policy Analysis and Management.
+The postdoctoral group is facilitated by Sarah James, Postdoctoral Fellow with Policy Analysis and Management.

 Other Cornell Resources